 - Romans 5:8 – “. . . one righteous act resulted in justification and life for all people”

 - Colossians 1:19-20 – “and through him [Christ] to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross”

 In contrast to the few passages used to support universalism is the overwhelming bulk of Scripture that clearly distinguishes between the eternal fate of believers and unbelievers.
 Matthew 25:46 is representative of these: “Then they will go away to eternal punishment, but the righteous to eternal life.”
 Indeed God’s mercy extends to all people.
 But only those who respond to his offer of salvation experience that mercy.
-Those who reject his offer will experience eternal punishment will no hope of eventual salvation.
+Those who reject his offer will experience eternal punishment with no hope of eventual salvation.

 Sacramentalism is the belief that salvation is transmitted and received through the sacraments of the church.
 This is particularly true of the Roman Catholic Church which believes that salvation is dependent on the church.
 They hold that the sacraments were entrusted to the church by Christ.
 And they must be administered by a person ordained by the church.
 Salvation comes to an individual by participating in the sacraments properly administered by the church.
 In this view, it is through baptism that the one coming in faith is freed from sin and reborn as a son of God.
 Other sacraments, including the Eucharist (Lord’s Supper) and penance, are ways that God’s grace continues to come into our lives.
 And ways in which we participate in the life of Christ.

 In the evangelical view, salvation is solely a work of God.
 We are saved by his grace through faith and not by anything we might do.
 That statement means slightly different things to different flavors of evangelicals.
 But all agree that neither baptism, nor any other action on our part, will enable our salvation.